bantex01/nagios_aws/README.md

 ## SQS/SNS

 The configuration of CloudWatch alarms to SNS/SQS is a very simple process.
 CloudWatch alarms need to send the message to an SNS topic.
-CloudWatch events can be sent straight to a an SQS queue.
+CloudWatch events can be sent straight to an SQS queue.

 To create a SNS topic:
 https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html